JaxanK/TemplateElectric/README.md

     }
 }
 ```
-I disable Paredit and autoclosing of brackets and quotes by default
+I disable Paredit and autoclosing of brackets and quotes since I don't like
+those features.
+I think they are a bit distracting for new programmers as well

-I like Fira Code as an addon since it adds ligatures to the code and can help
+I like Fira Code as a font since it adds ligatures to the code and can help
 with readability.
 You will need to install Fira Code on your machine for this
-font to work
+font to work.

 I also added the extension Replace Rules (bhughes339.replacerules) and this
 gives me the ability to quickly fix the path delimiters when copying directory